This post was most recently updated on January 1st, 2024

 Now that you are aware of most of the fundamentals you must be eager to invest a good amount of money to get rich quickly!

-When you are beginning your investment journey, stick to large-cap good stocks where the probability of losing big will be minimum.
-Find out companies which have done great in the past and have good management and have brighter future prospects.
+Find out companies that have done great in the past and have good management and have brighter future prospects.
 Stick to stocks that are part of NIFTY 50.
 Find out leaders in their respective businesses and invest in them.

-Few stocks which have done excellent in recent pasts are:-
+A few stocks which have done excellent in the recent past are:

 - HDFC Bank